MIT-SPARK/estimation-contracts/README.md

 * **experiment9_check_anticoncentration_real**: check certifiable anti-concentration in real rotation search problems arising in panorama stitching (not reported in the paper).
 To run the real tests, please download the data from and put them in the **data** subfolder: [link to panorama stitching data](https://drive.google.com/drive/folders/1CppsDdU98PgG939aV0ZaaBcVYRLrgI9O?usp=sharing)

 The results we obtained by running the examples above are also stored in the **results** folder within this repo.
+Most results are obtained using SOSTOOLS v.
+3.01, but we re-ran the experiments where we measured the runtime using the SOSTOOLS400 branch in SOSTOOLS, since the latter is typically faster.
+We store both sets of results and add a label *SOSTOOLS400* to the latter set of results.

 # Reference